ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Experiments

 \subsection{Real-World Experiments}

 Finally, we deploy ORION on two ground vehicles (maximum speed \SI{0.5}{m/s}) equipped with Livox Mid-360 3D LiDARs for odometry and mapping, operating in a \SI{30}{m}$\times$\SI{10}{m} office environment.
 We use OctoMap with an occupancy resolution of \SI{0.4}{m} and a waypoint resolution of \SI{0.5}{m} to construct the online map.
+During online execution, all robots share their locally built current maps, allowing the system to periodically merge them into a global current map.
+The unknown regions in this global current map are filled with prior-map information, producing the combined map used by all robots.
 As shown in Fig.~\ref{fig: real robot}, we evaluate ORION under two different start–target configurations that showcase distinct cooperative behaviors enabled by our framework.
 In both settings, the team travels approximately \SI{20}{m} within \SI{90}{s}.
 In case~1, agent~1 (red) benefits from areas previously explored by agent~2 (yellow), demonstrating \emph{passive map sharing}, where information gathered by one agent directly assists another without explicit coordination.
 In case~2, agent~1 exhibits \emph{post-arrival cooperation}: after reaching its target, it moves toward the vicinity of target~2 to provide updated observations.
 Once target~2 enters the shared belief map, agent~2 immediately returns to its own target without redundant exploration, maintaining a compact travel distance while acquiring critical, up-to-date environmental information.
 Together, these real-world results highlight ORION's ability to coordinate through both passive map sharing and active post-arrival assistance, underscoring its practicality for multi-robot deployment.